Zenius2016/BoardAlfa/README.md

 List of things you need to install :
 1. ide-haskell
 2. language-haskell
-;; not necessary
-3. autocomplete-haskell
+3. autocomplete-haskell (not necessary)
 4. themes (if you want to colorize your atom)
-;; I use one dark for UI theme and atom dark for syntax theme
+P.S I use one dark for UI theme and atom dark for syntax theme

 ### Playing with all tools